You want to make every single customer feel welcome when they visit your business.

 Consider ALL Types of Accessibility

 Good accessibility goes beyond well-trained staff and good health and safety precautions.
-You have to think about your menus, your signs, your brochures, your price tags.
+You have to think about your safety signage, your menus, your signs, your brochures, your price tags.

 Anything and everything should be viewed in the context of aiding those customers with disabilities.